-Follow a recipe; follow food safety and hygiene rules; tidy away; use measuring spoons and cups; use a jug to measure liquids; use balance/digital scales; chop using bridge/claw safely; snip herbs with scissors; use a box grater safely; tear herbs; crush garlic; use a citrus zester/juicer; use the hob (with adult supervision); season to taste; garnish and decorate.
+Follow a recipe; follow food safety and hygiene rules; tidy away; use measuring spoons; use a jug to measure liquids; use weighing scales; cut using bridge/claw technique safely; snip herbs with scissors; use a box grater safely; tear herbs; crush garlic; use a citrus squeezer/zester; use the hob (with adult supervision); season to taste; garnish and decorate.

 Saucepan; knife; chopping board, wooden spoon; measuring spoons; measuring jug; weighing scales; ladle; box grater; citrus zester/juicer.

 Allergens (Please note the allergens listed above are indicative only.
 Allergens vary depending on brand; check the labels on the products you use)

 - 1 small onion, peeled and finely chopped

 - 1 stick of celery, washed and finely chopped

 - 1 clove of garlic, peeled and finely chopped

 - 600 ml chicken stock